 To the extent that we do not distribute all of our net capital gain or distribute at least 90%, but less than 100% of our real estate investment trust taxable income, as adjusted, we will have to pay tax on those amounts at regular ordinary and capital gain corporate tax rates, as the case may be.
 If we so choose, we may retain, rather than distribute, our net long-term capital gains and pay the tax on those gains.
 In this case, our stockholders would include their proportionate share of the undistributed long-term capital gains in income.
-However, our stockholders would then be deemed to have paid their share of the undistributed long-term capital gains, less the amount of the tax, which would be credited or refunded to them.
-In addition, our stockholders would be able to increase their basis in our shares they hold by the amount of the undistributed long-term capital gains, less the amount of capital gains tax we paid, included in the stockholders' long-term capital gains.
+However, our stockholders would then be deemed to have paid their share of the tax, which would be credited or refunded to them.
+In addition, our stockholders would be able to increase their basis in our shares they hold by the amount of the undistributed long-term capital gains.
 Furthermore, if we fail to distribute during each calendar year at least the sum of (a) 85% of our REIT ordinary income for that year, (b) 95% of our REIT capital gain income for that year, and (c) any undistributed taxable income from prior periods, we would have to pay a 4% excise tax on the excess of the required distribution over the amounts actually distributed.
 We intend to satisfy the annual distribution requirements.